Our knowledge of orthopaedics. Your best health.

 The amount of pain people report after surgery varies a great deal from patient to patient.
 The surgery is a major procedure that involves moving muscles and realigning the skeleton.

-Mild pain may persist, but by 3 to 6 weeks after surgery, pain medication should no longer be necessary.
+Mild pain may persist (continue), but by 3 to 6 weeks after surgery, pain medication should no longer be necessary.

 What type of pain control will there be after the operation?

 On the second or third day after surgery, your doctor will most likely change your medication to pills or liquid pain relievers taken by mouth.
-These medications are an opiate (morphine-like medicine).
-Because these medications are known to be addictive if taken for a long time, you may be encouraged to switch to a different type of pain medication as soon as possible after you go home.
+These medications are opioids (morphine-like medicine), which are narcotics.
+Because opioids are known to be addictive if taken for a long time, you may be encouraged to switch to a non-opioid pain medication as soon as possible after you go home.

 Do the rods and other implants stay in my spine even after it has fused?